mattwach/battery_drainer/README.md

 signal determines how much current is pulled on average and the frequency of this PWM signal determines how smooth/stable the voltage will be.

-The reason for two drains (verses one) is to cover the large supported voltage range.
+The reason for two drains (verses one) is to support a larger voltage range.
 At lower voltages (4V), the FAST drain circuit is needed to get the Vgs lower than the SLOW drain can achieve.
 For higher voltages (25V), the SLOW drain provides better control resolution.
-It's quite possible that only one drain is needed, but there will be less margin available for performance tuning.
+Depending on the FET you go with and voltage range you want to support, a single drain may work fine.

 In the power-on state, we can assume that SLOW and FAST are not driven at all (high Z).
 In this state the two 50k pulldowns (R14, R18) turn off Q6 and Q9 allowing the capacitor to fill up and turn off the main power FETs.

-The 100K pull down resistor slowly drains the capacitor so that it is in a known state (0V) when the unit is unplugged and idle.
-Omitting can create a situation where Vgs is temporarily higher than the plugged in battery, which could lead to some side effects such as temporary Vgs oscillation as the firmware searches for the correct duty cycles for SLOW and FAST.
+The 100K pull down resistor (R25) slowly drains the capacitor so that it at a known voltage (0V) when the unit is unplugged and idle.

 ## Inrush protection